Lukerzs/Platform-Game-2d/README.md

 # Platform-Game-2d

-this is mmy first game project ever, so maybe is buggy.
+this is my first game project ever, so maybe is buggy.
 It was created using Unity and C#. the initial idea was to really get our hands dirty and create a project. it's still extremely simple, but it's better than nothing.